 We examine how cognitive processes work theoretically by disrupting those processes and examining how long it takes to recover.
 For example, in a series of studies, we examine how scenes that contain more than one possible interpretation (depending on where you are looking) are processed over time and with different tasks (e.g., Castelhano, Therauilt, Fernandes, 2018).
 Using the slider, you can see what each of the scenes look like when they are normal and when they contain two contradictory categories.

 One topic we have explored is how information from objects and scenes are used to search extremely efficiently.
-Above is example stimuli from one of our studies (Pereira & Castelhano, 2014), where we manipulated the information that is outside of a moving window.
+Below is example stimuli from one of our studies (Pereira & Castelhano, 2014), where we manipulated the information that is outside of a moving window.
 This window is normally tied to where a person is looking, but can be viewed here using your mouse.

 Can you find these objects in the image below?